jmsaurel/phaseworm/README.md

 # PhaseWorm

-This python script wraps-up PhaseNet (ref) for use as a picker within an EarthWorm installation.
+This python script wrap-up [PhaseNet](https://github.com/wayneweiqiang/PhaseNet) for use as a picker within an [EarthWorm](http://www.earthwormcentral.org/) installation.

 PhaseWorm can access data from 3 differents data sources, using ObsPy clients :
 * SeedLink